Phillip Glasier: Later years

 In 1966 Glasier moved from Dorset to Gloucester, opening the Falconry Centre in May 1967 His intention was that the public would have close access to raptors, witness their handling through flying displays and be more aware of their ecological value.
 At that time there was a general feeling that many raptors were destructive pests.
-The centre grew and developed a successful breeding program of many birds that had not previously been bred in captivity.
+The centre grew and developed a successful breeding programme of many birds that had not previously been bred in captivity.